• Skip to primary navigation

 We have done both and I recommend a guided walk for anyone who wants to learn more about the cloud forest.

 If you love trees, orchids, flowers, moss and that kind of nature, definitely book a guided walk.
-You will not walk all of the reserve on the guided walk, only 1-2 trails.

 A guided walk lasts around 2 hours and normally include the park ticket and round trip transportation.